-We enable families to access the facilities throughout the week and on a number of weekends each year, we also make the facilities in our Therapy Wing available to some external groups, including other local charities and mother and baby groups.
+We enable families to access the facilities throughout the week and on a number of weekends each year.
+We also provide therapies and support services at home or in hospital.

 Rainbows is an integral part of the East Midlands Children and Young People's Palliative Care Network and hosts regular meetings throughout the year.